Abortion in Afghanistan: Current legislation

-Afghan legislation is based heavily on Islam.
+Afghan legislation is based heavily on Islamic views on abortion.
 Article 3 of Chapter 1 outlines that no law in Afghanistan should contradict Islam.
 The Afghan Independent Human Rights Commission was created to protect human rights and as a response to Shia Family Law, which violates human rights.
 The heavy influence of religious beliefs on the law leads to strict laws surrounding abortion.
 Chapter 4 of the Afghanistan Penal Code outlines the consequences for performing abortions.
 It states that abortions are illegal unless the life of the mother is at risk or the baby's life is endangered, interpreted as the baby having a severe disability or low quality of life.
 Article 402 says that anyone who purposefully kills a fetus will be sentenced to no more than seven years in prison.
 Article 403 says that anyone who performs the abortion will either be imprisoned or fined up to approximately 12,000 Afghanis (US$165).
 If the person performing the abortion is a doctor they will be punished to the fullest extent of the law.